-LOS ANGELES (CNS) - Government offices and libraries throughout the Southland were closed today in celebration of Indigenous Peoples Day, or Columbus Day.
+LOS ANGELES (CNS) - Government offices and libraries throughout the Southland will be closed Monday in celebration of Indigenous Peoples Day, or Columbus Day.

-Government offices in Orange County shut their doors Monday as well, and there was no U.S. Mail delivery.
+State and federal courts will shut their doors Monday as well, and there will be no U.S. Mail delivery.

 The Los Angeles City Council voted in 2017 to establish Indigenous Peoples Day as the second Monday in October, replacing the former Columbus Day.

-Councilman Mitch O'Farrell, a member of the Wyandotte Nation who led the effort to make the change, said last year that he believed the historical record on Columbus was plain for everyone to see.
+Councilman Mitch O'Farrell, a member of the Wyandotte Nation and who led the effort to make the change, said when the inaugural holiday was celebrated in 2018 that he believed the historical record on Columbus was plain for everyone to see.